Limit laws for rational continued fractions and value distribution of quantum modular forms: Applications

 \section{Applications}

-When we will use the Berry--Esseen inequality, we will require a separate treatment of very small values of~$t$ in order to handle the error term~$O(Q^{-\delta})$ in Theorem~\ref{th:main-general} (the argument described in~\cite[Remark~3.8]{Goueezel2015} is not readily adapted since part of this term originates from counting pairwise coprime numbers).
+When using the Berry--Esseen inequality, we will require a separate treatment of very small values of~$t$ in order to handle the error term~$O(Q^{-\delta})$ in Theorem~\ref{th:main-general} (the argument described in~\cite[Remark~3.8]{Goueezel2015} is not readily adapted since part of this term originates from counting pairwise coprime numbers).

-\begin{lemma} Suppose that the function~$\vphi$ satisfies~\eqref{eq:bound-gamma-rough} and \eqref{eq:bound-Ckappa-rough}.
+\begin{lemma} Suppose that the function~$\vphi$ satisfies~\eqref{eq:bound-norm-rough} and \eqref{eq:bound-Ckappa-rough}.
 Then we have